About Howard County

 Economy & Demographics

 Howard County's economy is fundamentally agricultural, with crop production and livestock operations accounting for the majority of economic activity.
-The county's fertile soil and access to irrigation from the North Loup River support extensive corn, soybean, and alfalfa production.
+Howard County's fertile soil and access to irrigation from the North Loup River support extensive corn, soybean, and alfalfa production.
 Cattle feeding and dairy operations also contribute significantly to the agricultural economy.
 According to recent U.S. Census Bureau estimates, the median household income in Howard County is approximately $54,000, slightly below the Nebraska state median.

 - The manufacturing sector is limited but includes some agricultural processing and farm equipment repair facilities.